streamnative/pulsar-hub/offloaders/filesystem/2.5.1/filesystem.md

 ### Connection address (required)

 Connection address is the URI to access the default Hadoop distributed file system.
-You can configure the connection address in the `broker.conf` file.

 #### Example